 #2: Pay-Per-Click Advertising

-Google AdWords is the top reason companies hire us.
-We set up and maintain Google Adwords Pay-Per-Click (PPC) Advertising to get you as many leads as possible for the best rate.
+Google Ads is the top reason companies hire us.
+We set up and maintain Google Ads Pay-Per-Click (PPC) Advertising to get you as many leads as possible for the best rate.

 If you aren't able to produce content to support your SEO efforts, it is imperative to continue optimizing and enhancing your PPC campaigns.
 If you were to look at the traffic to your website, the most relevant and converting traffic should be your paid advertising.